 _

-Somerville needs to be a City where people can both work and afford to live.
+We need cities where people can both work and afford to live.
 To drive job creation and promote affordability, we need mixed-use development including street-level retail, office and lab space, and housing affordable and accessible to everyone as well as the creation of green spaces and open spaces for outdoor commerce and the arts.
 In order for our City to afford more affordable housing construction, we need to grow our business tax base to cover the added expenses associated with City services, schools, and supporting infrastructure.
-We also need to take a comprehensive approach to affordability that includes lower income and middle income residents, so middle class families are not priced out of Somerville.
-In addition to housing construction, we need rent control to prevent excessive year-over-year rent increases that drive higher turnover and displacement of our renter population.
-The eviction moratorium should also be extended until COVID-19 cases are reduced 10-fold from their current levels to prevent our public health and economic crisis from worsening.
+We also need to take a comprehensive approach to affordability that includes lower income and middle income residents, so middle class families are not priced out.
+In addition to housing construction, we need rent stabilization to prevent excessive year-over-year percentage rent increases that drive higher turnover and displacement of our renter population.

 Every worker deserves a living wage, benefits, legal protections, and the opportunity to unionize.
-The City should fully fund staff charged with investigating “wage theft” complaints, require $15/hr minimum wage, earned sick time, and paid family/medical leave in all of its contracts, and give priority to businesses having unions and employing Somerville residents when awarding City contracts.
-We also need a renewed commitment to our Job Creation and Retention Trust and the fees acquired from large commercial development should be used to create City jobs and training for in-demand job skills.
+Our Cities should fully fund staff charged with investigating “wage theft” complaints, require $15/hr minimum wage indexed to inflation, earned sick time, and paid family/medical leave in all of its contracts, and give priority to businesses having unions and employing local residents when awarding City contracts.
+We also need a renewed commitment to job creation and the fees acquired from large commercial development should be used to create City jobs and training for in-demand job skills.